Bayesian inference for treatment effects under nested subsets of controls: Introduction

-Then, this parameterization is used to specify priors for the purpose of regularization, shrinking coefficients for all but the strongest confounding variables. \cite*{wang2012bayesian} introduce a variant of Bayesian model averaging to estimate $\tau$ in this way to account for uncertainty in the set of confounders.
+One can attempt to apply shrinkage or selection that prioritizes variables predictive of both exposures and outcomes. \cite*{wang2012bayesian} introduce a variant of Bayesian model averaging to estimate $\tau$ in this way to account for uncertainty in the set of confounders.
 They tune their spike-and-slab prior to favor inclusion of variables in the outcome model if they appear in the exposure model, i.e., $\beta_j$ is more likely to be non-zero if $\gamma_j$ is nonzero.
-This gives more weight to models including prospective confounders at the risk of including instrumental variables, i.e. variables determinant of the treatment but not directly influential on the outcome, whose inclusion decreases the precision of the treatment effect estimate.
 This approach was extended to generalized linear models for describing outcome and exposure, and to allow for treatment effect heterogeneity, by \cite*{wang2015}.

 \cite*{RIC} use a similar parameterization after applying the transformation $(\tau, \beta + \tau \gamma, \gamma) \rightarrow (\tau, \beta_d, \beta_c)$ to Eq.~\eqref{eq:exp}, thus giving